 Wish You Were Here

-This novel by popular and praised author Renée Carlino is what USA Today calls “one hundred percent feelings, beginning to end.”
-Charlotte is a L.A. girl who’s been feeling aimless, between her job as a waitress and living in a rundown place with her best friend.
+This novel by popular and praised author Renée Carlino follows Charlotte, an aimless L.A. girl.
+Charlotte drifts between her job as a waitress and the rundown home she shares with her best friend.
 But when she meets Adam, everything seems to come together, and they spend the night connecting.
 But the next morning, he’s cold to her… and she has no idea why.
 Months later, Charlotte has moved on to a cute baseball player, but she can’t help but wonder what happened with Adam.
 Hint: he’s got a whopper of a secret.

 Tell Me How This Ends